nskybytskyi/nskybytskyi.github.io/education.md

 ### GPA

-I can't remember the exact GPA, but I guess it was about 10.6/12 (in between A and A+) in my las year.
+I can't remember the exact GPA, but I guess it was about 10.6/12 (in between A and A+) in my last year.
 Some other years my GPA was as high as 11.5.
 Such a drop is because I focused on preparing for IMO.
 Anyway, I graduated with a gold medal (a.k.a. the High Honours).

 ### Coursework